tk-codes/DesignPatterns.NET/BehavioralPatterns/Memento/README.md

 A client (caretaker) can request a memento from the originator to save the internal state.
 It can also pass a memento back to the originator to restore to a previous state.

-## Benefits

-* Does not violate the originator's encapsulation.
-* Keeping the saved state external from the originator helps to maintain cohesion.
-* Provides easy-to-implement recovery capability.

-## Drawbacks

-* Saving and restoring state can be time consuming.
-* It may require lots of memory if clients create mementors too often.
-* Clients should track the originator's lifecycle in order to destroy obsolete mementos.

 ## Common Structure

 ![Common structure of memento pattern](https://upload.wikimedia.org/wikipedia/commons/3/38/W3sDesign_Memento_Design_Pattern_UML.jpg)